Amazing countries Americans rarely visit but should

 Croatia

-Characterised by its gorgeous beaches lapped by warm sapphire waters, Croatia is as dreamy as it gets.
-This Mediterranean gem has a small population (roughly 4.4 million) yet makes up for its small size with its rich culture, history and incredible landscapes.
-The photogenic coastline is Croatia’s biggest draw, perfect for lazying about or if you’re feeling adventurous, kayaking, diving or windsurfing are just a few of the water sports you can try.
-There are lots of interesting cities and towns to explore too, such as Split, famous for its incredible architecture, capital Zagreb and dreamy ancient walled city Dubrovnik.
+Characterized by gorgeous beaches lapped by warm sapphire waters, Croatia is as dreamy as it gets.
+This Mediterranean gem has a small population (roughly 4.4 million) yet makes up for its small size with rich culture, fascinating history, and incredible landscapes.

 Bulgaria

-Sandy beaches, dramatic mountains and glorious weather are sure to entice you to Bulgaria, another lesser-known country in the Balkans.
+Sandy beaches, dramatic mountains, and glorious weather are sure to entice you to Bulgaria, another lesser-known country in the Balkans.
 The country’s coastline, famed for its Black Sea beaches framed by blue waters, is dotted with resorts that draw thousands from Europe each year.
-From historic towns and villages frozen in time to the impressive religious art and many chaurches of capital Sofia, you’ll be surprised to discover the wealth of attractions this small country packs in.
+From historic towns and villages frozen in time to the impressive religious art and many churches of capital Sofia, you’ll be surprised to discover the wealth of attractions this small country packs in.

 Malaysia

-Located in Southeast Asia, with its vibrant cities, breathtaking beaches, incredible food and tranquil islands, Malaysia is bound to impress.
-The country is best known for being multi-ethnic and multi-religious and is one of the most diverse countries in Asia.
-Home to a variety of international cuisine, from Korean dishes to traditional street stalls, food is a real highlight here.
+Home to a variety of international cuisines, from Korean dishes to traditional street stalls, food is a real highlight here.
 Kuala Lumpur, the thriving capital city, is a glorious sight, with its plentiful shopping malls and bars, plus the famous Petronas Twin Towers, which soar high above the skyline.

 Luxembourg

-More than 10 times smaller than neighbouring Belgium, Luxembourg is another overlooked European gem.
-Home to classic castles, pretty small towns and natural beauty, the charming country has plenty to offer.
-Lying majestically over two river gorges is Luxembourg City, one of Europe’s most scenic capitals, where its UNESCO-listed Old Town is filled with museums, restaurants and cafés.
-In the heart of the city is Chemin de la Corniche, a pretty promenade overlooking the valley, often regarded as the continent's most beautiful balcony.
+Lying majestically over two river gorges is Luxembourg City, one of Europe’s most scenic capitals, where the UNESCO-listed Old Town is filled with museums, restaurants, and cafés.
+In the heart of the city is Chemin de la Corniche, a pretty promenade overlooking the valley, often called the continent's most beautiful balcony.

 Cook Islands

 Lying halfway between Hawaii and New Zealand, this pretty cluster of islands can be found scattered across the South Pacific.
-An untouched paradise, the Cook Islands offer glittering beaches, swaying palm trees, bold blue waters and an all-year-round tropical climate.
-Activities here include swimming and snorkelling in the clear warm waters or diving among the country’s colourful coral reefs teeming with marine life.
-With plenty of unspoilt beauty, there's a plethora of natural trails to explore and wildlife to discover.
+An untouched paradise, the Cook Islands offer glittering beaches, swaying palm trees, bold blue waters, and an all-year-round tropical climate.

 San Marino